aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 Once the Stack is in the `CREATE_COMPLETE` status, navigate to the **Resources** tab for your stack, and locate the EC2 instance you created with your stack.

-Next, verify the instance type is the one you expect: follow the link for the Physical ID of your instance, that will bring you to the Amazon EC2 Console:
+Next, verify the instance type is the one you expect: follow the link for the Physical ID of your instance, to view your instance in the Amazon EC2 Console:
 ![condition-test-property](conditions/condition-test-property.png)

 You should see a view, as in the example shown next, showing that your instance type is `t2.micro`: